About the CTT

 The Michigan Engineers' Resource Library (MERL) contains information and utilities designed to help project engineers create road and bridge project estimates.
 MERL also includes utilities to enter and analyze bids for local jobs as well as to manage local jobs by tracking daily postings and payment estimates.

-The Bridge Load Rating program provides technical assistance for AASHTOWare Bridge Rating software and load ratings on bridges within the state of Michigan.
-It is available to local agencies and their consultants.
+The Michigian Bridge Load Rating program was created within the Center for Technology & Training (CTT) to provide technical assistance for AASHTOWare Bridge Rating software and load ratings on bridges within the state of Michigan.